unisonweb/unisonweb-org/src/data/docs/refactoring.md

         amount 2.0 egg ]

 ```
-The definitions has "changed", but actually, what we've done is just introduce a new definition, with a new hash, and recorded this mapping from the old hash to the new hash in what's called a patch:
+The definition's contents appear to have "changed", but actually, what we've done is just introduce a new definition, with a new hash, and recorded this mapping from the old hash to the new hash in what's called a *patch*:

 ```ucm
 .cooking> view.patch